 You may receive a number of travel pays and allowances as part of your PCS orders.
 These may include mileage reimbursement, per diem (to cover hotel and meals), and a dislocation allowance (to cover expenses not otherwise reimbursed).
 Other pays and allowances are specific to certain geographic areas, like Overseas Housing Allowance (OHA), Cost-of-Living Adjustment (COLA), and Move-In Housing Allowance (MIHA).
 On the next slide, we'll cover two more allowances, dislocation allowance (DLA) and temporary lodging expense (DLE), that can also help cover costs during your PCS, depending on your location.
-It's important to speak with your unit Admin/Servicing Personnel Offices (SPOs) for the most up-to-date information on travel pay and allowances specific to your situation.
+The installation finance office, and Military OneSource will provide additional information and estimates for reimbursement.